aptise/peter_sslers/docs/General_Management_Concepts.md

 ACME Server.
 There is no facility to disable this functionality, and there are no plans to disable this functionality.

 The Default Certificate Chains can only be pinned globally.
-The "CertificateCA" Administration Panel has an option to set a hierarchy of upstream CA Certificates.
+The "X509CertificateTrusted" Administration Panel has an option to set a hierarchy of upstream CA Certificates.
 When a default chain is needed, Peter will iterate the list of preferred upstream CAs and return the first signing chain that matches.
 If no match is found, the